-In 1907 Ben Tzvi moved to Israel and continued to work towards the building of the Jewish state in Israel.
+In 1907 Ben Tzvi made Aliyah to Israel and continued to work towards the building of the Jewish state in Israel.
 In 1933 he received an Honorary Degree of the British Empire, from King Edward the VIII himself.
 You can find Ben Tzvi's signature on the Declaration of Independence!

 He served as a member of Knesset for four years, until he was elected President of Israel on December 8th, 1952, just two days after his birthday.
 That's quite the birthday gift.
 He was the only person in Israel's history to be elected for President three times, and at the beginning of his third term, on April 23rd, 1963, Ben Tzvi, unfortunately, passed away.